Federal Government Taxes

 The United States individual income tax system is a progressive tax system.
 This means that households with higher incomes pay a higher percentage in tax.
-Because of the recently passed tax reform, the tax brackets for individuals and married couples have changed (see tables below).
+Because of the tax reform passed in December of 2017, the tax brackets for individuals and married couples have changed (see tables below).

 For persons filing “single”, the marginal tax rates are as follows:

 |Current (2023) Rate||Current Income Bracket||Old (2017) Rate||Old Income Bracket|

 |10%||Up to $11,000||10%||Up to $9,525|